Tuvalu

 Its code is in fact FUN.

-It’s connected with Fiji Islands (Fiji Airways flights from Suva 3 times a week) and with Kiribati (one weekly Air Kiribati flight from Tarawa).
+It’s connected to Fiji Islands (Fiji Airways flies 3 times a week from Suva) and with Kiribati (Air Kiribati flies once a week from Tarawa).

-The trip to Tuvalu starts when you see the atoll from the plane.
+The trip to Tuvalu begins when you see the atoll from the air.

 It looks like a mirage, squeezed between the endless ocean and the lagoon in the middle.

-On my trip to Oceania I was in business class for the first time.
+My trip to Oceania was my first in business class.

-I had obviously booked the cheapest ticket, but about 5 days before departure I received an email from the airline inviting me to make an offer to change from Economy to Business.
+I had obviously booked the cheapest ticket, but about 5 days before departure I received an email from the airline inviting me to make an offer to upgrade from economy to business.

 After a while they accepted my offer.